devjohnpark/devjohnpark.github.io/Docs/first.rst

 About Project
 =========================================
-We inform you of the reservation **opening time of the restaurant on the "Catch Table" website** through the Telegram bot We made.
+We inform you of the reservation **opening time of the restaurant on the "Catch Table" website** through the Telegram bot we made.
+In addition, monitoring starts 30 minutes before the reservation open time and notifies you through Telegram when it opens.

 ============  =================  ====================
  Student id        Name              Doing